|

 and when we should schedule our next appointment will be your decision

+to make.
 There's no evidence to show that there's any advantage in

 meeting weekly.